-Every social network, from Facebook to Twitter, makes users sign an agreement that gives the social network and its partners a license to display and share public content.
-So it’s possible to display social media content on our digital properties without technically removing the content from the protection of the network’s TOS, if you do so through a partner of the social network, like Flowics or through the authorized APIs.
+Every social network makes users sign an agreement that gives the social network and its partners a license to display and share content publicly, under certain restrictions.
+So it’s possible to display social media content on your own media without technically removing the content from the protection of the network’s TOS, if you do so through official APIs.

 However, most networks don’t allow brands to advertise and profit from UGC, while still under protection of their terms of services.
 So, in order to avoid falling into a copyright infringement, you should ask proper permission to the owner of that content.

 Ways to get UGC permissionImplicit Consent - Create a campaign with a clear CTA